ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ## Analysis Scripts

 A few scripts we created to do model prediction and further analysis can be found in the analysis folder.
+All scripts are modified on [original github], so please "git clone https://github.com/seqcode/cross-species-domain-adaptation.git" first.

--  :do prediction and save predicted values in *.npy
+-  :do prediction and save predicted values in *.ipynb
 -  :draw piechart and Fisher's exact Test
 -